KorucuTech/kai/README.md

 <img src="img/image2.png" width="500" >

-This is the AGENT that answer the question.
+This is the AGENT that answered the question.

 <img src="img/image3.png" width="500" >